taw00/stockfish-rpm/README.md

 #### More about&nbsp;.&nbsp;.&nbsp;.

 * Stockfish: <https://stockfishchess.org/>
-* PyChess: <https://pychess.github.io/>, an excellent open-source chess frontend that can use Stockfish — recommend
+* PyChess: <https://pychess.github.io/>, an excellent open-source feature-full chess frontend that can use Stockfish — recommend.
+* Gnome Chess: <https://wiki.gnome.org/Apps/Chess>, another great open-source chess frontend that can use Stockfish.
+It has a particularly clean interface, but is a bit less versatile as compared to PyChess.
+* GNU Chess: <https://www.gnu.org/software/chess/>, another chess engine that often is installed on Linux systems.
+It's not anywhere close to being as stronge as Stockfish, but it's still stronger than you are at chess.

 # tl;dr&nbsp;.&nbsp;.&nbsp;.

-## I just want to install Stockfish and play chess (using PyChess in this example)!
+## I just want to install Stockfish and play chess!

 ### [Fedora and CentOS]